-Customer relationship management (CRM) systems have transformed, to a degree, the way businesses manage customers’ data.
+Customer Relationship Management (CRM) systems have transformed, to a degree, the way businesses manage customers’ data.
 However, quality CRM data remains out of grasp for most businesses.
 According to Salesforce, 91% of CRM data is incomplete, and of that, 70% degrades and becomes less accurate within a year.
 Put it another way: “CRM data is a mess,” in the words of Oleg Rogynskyy, the CEO of People.ai.

 This costs businesses dearly in many ways.
 Take money and time, for instance.
 Bad CRM data costs organizations an average of $15 million annually—or about 10% of annual revenue.
 And it leads to wastage of 27% of sales representatives’ time.
 Furthermore, nearly half of sellers say dirty data is the biggest challenge they face.